hkirat/full-stack-assignment/README.md

 # full-stack-assignment
-I have done the assignment and will get back to doing hard todo soon
+I have done the Assignment and Will get Back to Doing hard todo Soon.